 At its base, the Monas houses a museum of Indonesian history and a meditation hall that displays an authentic copy of the declaration of Indonesian independence read out by Sukarno upon their country's emancipation from the Dutch.

 If only to understand Jakarta's place in Indonesia's history, you should make the Monas an essential stop in your Indonesia itinerary.
-At least, make it the first in a list top things you can do while in Jakarta.
+At least, make it the first on a list of top things you can do while in Jakarta.

 History of Monas